992B pocket watch, updated 07.07.2023 - Helicopters, pocket watches, flight simulation, tools.

 992B pocket watch, updated 07.07.2023

-Timepieces > Hamilton
+Timepieces > A - I > Hamilton

 Alfred Vigrestad was born on March 29, 1903.
 In March 1929, he traveled to the United States and settled in Circle, Montana, where he worked as a sheep herder and contributed to railway development in the area.
 He returned to Norway in December 1934 and remained there until the spring of 1938.
 In 1938, he made another journey to the US and stayed until 1946, during which he worked on railway projects.
 He worked as a furniture maker in Norway from 1947 to 1957.
 During this time, he resided on a small farm and continued his work there.
 He dedicated himself to the farm until his passing on February 1, 1982.